matter-labs/zksync-web-era-docs/docs/dev/tutorials/gated-nft-paymaster-tutorial.md

 Successfully compiled 43 Solidity files
 ```

 2. Deploy the contracts to zkSync Era Testnet.
-This will also programatically verify the contracts on zkSync Era Testnet.
+This will also programmatically verify the contracts on zkSync Era Testnet.

 ```bash
 yarn deploy:contracts